openstack/manila/doc/source/contributor/irc-quick-and-dirty.rst

 * Navigate to OFTC's web interface: https://webchat.oftc.net/
 * Here, you'll be able to choose a Nickname and join channels straight away.
 * We recommend picking out a Nickname that's easy to remember.
-We highly recommend picking this Nicknam as your `Launchpad user ID <https://launchpad .net/>`_ and `OpenDev Gerrit user ID <https://review.opendev.org/>`_.
+We highly recommend picking this Nickname as your `Launchpad user ID <https://launchpad .net/>`_ and `OpenDev Gerrit user ID <https://review.opendev.org/>`_.
 It makes things far less confusing!
 * Enter the Nickname you pick in the interface, you don't need to specify